 - Revision of the high-risk findings and associated costs.

 A short summary table highlighting the high-risk environmental items and associated costs with the potential to impact the value of the portfolio was produced.
-This gave the client a bespoke, simple and easy overview of the findings in order for quick decisions to be made.
+This gave the PE firm a bespoke, simple and easy overview of the findings in order for quick decisions to be made.

 Significant environmental risks of an eight-figure magnitude were identified during the assessment.
 In particular, this included complex and partly unclear permit situations, as well as balance sheet inaccuracies and problems associated with the land deeds.
-Some of these issues had been missed from the information provided by the seller and highlighted important risks to support our client’s negotiations.
+Some of these issues had been missed from the information provided by the seller and highlighted important risks to support the PE firm’s negotiations.